alex997011/Cypress-CcucumberProject/README.md

-# 🚀 Automation Framework with Cypress and Ccucumber
+# 🚀 Automation Framework with Cypress and Cucumber

 We created a framework from scratch using any version of cypress and cucumber to test the webpage: https://www.demoblaze.com